-- Each Judge’s Choice Winner = To Be Announced
+- Each Judge’s Choice Winner = Trophy and NACC Certificate

-- Our current Judges Panel includes: Miracole Burns (Cosplay Expert), Emmie Mayne (Owner of Lightning and Lace), and Josh Harrison (President of the NACC).
+- Our current Judges Panel includes: Miracole Burns and Josh Harrison (President of the NACC).
 Judges and prizes are subject to change as necessary.

-- Any prize not claimed by the conclusion of Huntsville Comic Con (Saturday, February 11 at 9pm) will be forfeited.
+- Any prize not claimed after the contest will be forfeited.

 - Any item or activity that presents the possibility of damage to the entrants, their costumes, the audience, or the facility is prohibited.

 Any participant may be disqualified from the contest by Huntsville Comic Con Staff or Lowe Mill ARTS & Entertainment Management for failure to observe any of these rules.